sopra-fs21-group-03/Server/README.md

 ### Releases

-When you want to publish a release, create a tag on GitHub for the repository
+When you want to publish a release, create a tag on GitHub for the repository.

 ## Roadmap